Zelda64Recomp/Zelda64Recomp/README.md

 ### **This repository and its releases do not contain game assets.
 The original game is required to build or run this project.**

+### No-AI stance
-### **The Zelda 64: Recompiled team has not, does not, and will not use generative AI tools in the development of this project for any purpose.
+**The Zelda 64: Recompiled team has not, does not, and will not use generative AI tools in the development of this project for any purpose.
 As per the CONTRIBUTING.md file, contributions that use any GenAI tooling in any capacity are blanket banned.
 This also applies to the Ocarina of Time support that is being developed.**

-*Special thanks to [Blaze](https://runblaze.dev) for their support of this project.
-They provide high-performance Linux (AMD64 & ARM64) and Apple Silicon macOS runners for GitHub Actions, greatly reducing our automated build times.*

 ## Table of Contents
 * [System Requirements](#system-requirements)